whole site search:

 How to Cut Baseboard with a Coping Saw

 The directions are pretty straightforward but this technique takes a little skill.
-Practice a few corners before you begin your project.
+Practice a few corners before you begin your project, and I’d suggest keeping a test piece nearby.

-Step 1: Lay your first piece of baseboard in the inside corner.
-This piece should be cut square (0°) and fit snug against the perpendicular wall.
+Lay your first piece of baseboard in the inside corner.
+This piece should be cut square (0°) and fit snug against the opposite wall.

-Step 4: Try out the piece.
+Sand the edge and try out the piece.
 Note any places that need to be sanded or filed down further.
-Make any necessary adjustments.

 Cope Cutting Tips